PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 Flat
 ~~~~~~
-- **Dictionary description:** Hands are compressed to take on a flat appearance
+- **Dictionary description:** "Hands are compressed to take on a flat appearance"
 - **Generic description:** Handshape appears flattened
 - **SLP coding description:** Proximal joint is bent to make the handshape appear flattened
 - **Prototypical coding:** Usually F at the proximal joint, and E at the medial and distal joints [F-E-E] for each selected finger and thumb is generally E-E (except for “flat-M”)